coin-or/Cgl/README.md

 It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

-The Cgl website is https://github.com/coin-or/Cgl.
+The Cgl development site is https://github.com/coin-or/Cgl.

 ## CITE